What comes to mind when you think of bad habits?

 Once a client has written in their thought log, a therapist will help them challenge their thoughts.
 They might ask questions along the lines of:

 It’s important to point out, however, that CBT is tailored to each person’s unique situation.
 It isn’t a “one-size-fits-all” approach, and the conversations always take place organically.
-According to Miranda, reaching the end goal of CBT can take anywhere from 6-20 sessions.
+According to Miranda, reaching the end goal of CBT can take anywhere from 6-to 20 sessions.

 CBT for Anxiety